Bill Gross The single biggest reason why startups succeed

 Yves Morieux How too many rules at work keep you from getting things done

-Modern work — from waiting tables to crunching numbers to designing products — is about solving brand-new problems every day, flexibly and collaboratively.
-But as Yves Morieux shows in this insightful talk, too often, an overload of rules, processes and metrics keeps us from doing our best work together.
-Meet the new frontier of productivity: cooperation.
+Modern work — from waiting tables to crunching numbers to dreaming up new products — is about solving brand-new problems every day, flexibly, in brand-new ways.
+But as Yves Morieux shows in this insightful talk, too often, an overload of processes and sign-offs and internal metrics keeps us from doing our best.
+He offers a new way to think of work — as a collaboration, not a competition.

 Martin Reeves How to build a business that lasts 100 years